-This document describes how to write replicated Berkeley DB applications.
+This document describes how to write replicated Berkeley DB applications for Berkeley DB version 4.8.
 The APIs used to implement replication in your application are described here.
 This book describes the concepts surrounding replication, the scenarios under which you might choose to use it, and the architectural requirements that a replication application has over a transactional application.